 Address: 509 Pitt Street (Opposite Central Railway) Sydney, NSW 2000

-If you are looking for a boutique hotel to stay in while you clear that inbox, The Woolstore 1888 by Ovolo is a great choice.
-Located in picturesque Darling Harbour, their Queen, King, King Deluxe, Loft and Junior Suite rooms all come with an in-room workstation and free high-speed Wi-Fi.
+If you are looking for a boutique hotel to stay in while you clear that inbox, The Woolstore 1888 by Ovolo is located in picturesque Darling Harbour.
+Their Queen, King, King Deluxe, Loft and Junior Suite rooms all come with an in-room workstation and free high-speed Wi-Fi.
 As you aim for inbox zero, you can utilise free local calls, free 24hr access to Snap Fitness Pyrmont, free self-laundry and a free daily social hour.

 Reviews: 8.7/10 (booking.com)